Nike-Inc/spark-expectations/docs/configurations/configure_rules.md

 --metadata of the rule will be captured in the statistics table along with fails the job as "action_if_failed" is --"fail" and enabled for source dataset
 ,('apla_nd', '`catalog`.`schema`.customer_order', 'query_dq', 'product_category', '*', '(select count(distinct category)
-from product) < 5', 'fail', 'validity', 'distinct product category must be less than 5', true, False, true)
+from {table}) < 5', 'fail', 'validity', 'distinct product category must be less than 5', true, False, true)

 --The query dq rule is established to check count of the dataset should be less than 10000 other wise the metadata --of the rule will be captured in the statistics table as "action_if_failed" is "ignore" and enabled only for target dataset